 Where Siri Lives

-The same Shortcut runs on every Apple device where you're signed in.
+The same Shortcut runs on your iPhone, iPad, and Apple Watch.

 - iPhone: voice via "Hey Siri" or the side button